ammarfaizi2/sshd-login-gate/README.md

 # SSHD Login Gate
-SSHD Login Gate is a daemon that sends you a notification to telegram when someone is logged in to your server through SSH.
+SSHD Login Gate is a daemon that sends a notification to telegram when someone logged in to your server through SSH.

 # Installation
 ```sh